Skill Level(s): All Levels

 The Bronx Zoo is the largest metropolitan zoo in the United States.
 To learn more about The Bronx Zoo and its visitor policies, please visit their website by clicking here.

-Registration cancellations and refund requests must be submitted in writing no less than 7 days prior to the start of the workshop.
+Due to the admissions and ticketing restrictions set forth by the Bronx Zoo to limit the spread of COVID-19, no refunds are possible for this workshop.
+By registering for the workshop you are agreeing to have a non-refundable ticket immediately purchased in your name and a timed entry slot reserved.
+All tickets are non-refundable.
 Refunds will not be given for no shows or latecomers.
 As the bulk of this workshop consists of indoor spaces it will take place snow, rain or shine.
 No refunds will be given for no shows due to weather.
 In the case of an extreme weather emergency or closure of The Bronx Zoo, there is an alternative workshop date available.
 If you cannot attend the alternative workshop date a credit will be given for use towards a future Dengrove Studios workshop.
+In the event that official guidelines regarding COVID-19 change in a way that prevents us from holding the workshop or the Bronx Zoo cannot open due to COVID-19 guidelines, a full refund will be provided.

 Questions?
 Feel free to contact us before you register.